 - Loren then sweetens his attempt to get the Beatles to reunite on the show by boosting his offer from $3,000 to $3,200.

 - This was followed by Gilda Radner as Barbara Walters having another crazy voice off between her and a German Director.

 - This week's short film was Buck Henry in a hardware store interviewing people about toilet seats.

 - Looks at Books is a fake interview show where Jane Curtin interviews a sex therapist who tip-toes around actually talking about sex.

 - Gordon Lightfoot then sings Spanish Moss.
 There was then a fake bit where Lightfoot and Henry were bickering over an encore only to have the Samurai step in.

-- Garrett Morris then came out and sand an operatic song.
-It was actually really good.
-It was also really funny because halfway through the song they run a message explaining that it is not PBS and that this was the last song they expected to hear when Garrett said he wanted to sing.
+- Garrett Morris then came out and sang an operatic song.
+It was actually awe-inspiring while also being amusing as well since halfway through the song they run a message explaining that it is not PBS and that this was the last song they expected to hear when Garrett said he wanted to sing.